rajashekarkasturi/document-redactor/README.md

 ### 2. Create virtual environment and install dependencies

 * This setup ensures to have isolated python environment for the project.
-While there is more robust way with [uv](https://docs.astral.sh/uv/guides/projects/), this(venv) can get the job done.
+While there is more robust way with [uv](https://docs.astral.sh/uv/guides/projects/), venv can get the job done.

 ```bash
 $> python -m venv .venv